csbg/BioinformaticsPracticals1/python1.md

 python arguments.py a 12 third_argument
 ```

-The output tells us:
+The program prints three lines that tell us:
-- First line: `argv` is a *list* with four elements.
+1. `argv` is a *list* with four elements.
 (The list type will be treated in unit 2.
 For now, you only need to know that you may access the elements of a list like characters in a string: Variable name followed by the index in brackets.)
-- Second line: The first element `argv[0]` contains the name of the script that was called (`'arguments.py'`).
+2. The first element `argv[0]` contains the name of the script that was called (`'arguments.py'`).
-- Third line: The remaining elements `argv[1:]` contain the command line arguments in the given order.
+3. The remaining elements `argv[1:]` contain the command line arguments in the given order.

 By using command line arguments, we may calculate the product of two numbers as shown below: